 To try and solve this mystery, we’ll go straight to the source.
 To a day in a PM’s life.
 One working day, of course (is there another kind?).

-But let’s see if it’s really like that.
+But let’s see if it’s true what they say.

-As a project manager you may be responsible for one or, more often, more than one project.
+As a project manager, you may be responsible for one or, more often, several projects.
 This can bring a lot of stress and disrupt your work/life balance.